API-Skeletons/doctrine-graphql/about.rst

 About
 =====

-Authored by Tom H Anderson <tom.h.anderson@gmail.com> of `API Skeletons <https://apiskeletons.com>`_ and a member of the `Doctrine Maintainers <https://www.doctrine-project.org/team/maintainers.html>`_.
+Originally authored by Tom H Anderson <tom.h.anderson@gmail.com> of `API Skeletons <https://apiskeletons.com>`_ and a member of the `Doctrine Maintainers <https://www.doctrine-project.org/team/maintainers.html>`_.